freqtrade/freqtrade/docs/strategy-customization.md

     Returns an empty dataframe if the requested pair was not cached.
     This should not happen when using whitelisted pairs.

-!!!
-Warning "Warning about backtesting"
-    This method will return an empty dataframe during backtesting.

 ### *orderbook(pair, maximum)*

 ``` python